opendata-euskadi/fabric-r01f/docs/eclipse/install/eclipse_ivy_install.md

 b) **[Ivy]**

 > `[Classpath container] > Resolve dependencies in workspace` : true

 > `[settings] > Ivy user dir`: /{dev_home}/ivy_libs

 > `[settings] > Property files`: Add the file at `/{dev_home}/eclipse/projects_r01/base/r01fbDocs/ivy/r01.versions.properties}`

+*BEWARE*:
-*BEWARE*: Some artifacts are NOT published at MAVEN CENTRAL; this is the case of javax.ejb / javax.servlet-api or javax.jms.
+* Some artifacts are NOT published at MAVEN CENTRAL; this is the case of javax.ejb / javax.servlet-api or javax.jms.
 The only workarround is to put all those artifacts in {dev_home}/ivy_libs/local just extract the file `[r01fbDocs]/ivy/artifacts-not-published-at-maven-central.zip`  at {dev_home}/ivy_libs/local

-*BEWARE*: to create a weblogic fullclient jar to be used as external dependency:
+* to create a weblogic fullclient jar to be used as external dependency:

 ```
 	> cd \app-server\wls_10.3.6\wlserver\server\lib
 	> java -jar d:\app-server\wls_10.3.6\modules\com.bea.core.jarbuilder_1.7.0.0.jar